Techtonica/curriculum/databases/sql-1.md

 1. PostgreSQL is a popular, open-source version of SQL.
 Try it out:
    - In Terminal, type `psql` to use PostgreSQL.
    - Try adding a table with the command `CREATE TABLE food (name TEXT, calories INTEGER);`
-   - See that the table was created by typing `.tables` to see the list of all existing tables.
+   - See that the table was created by typing `\dt` to see the list of all existing tables.
    - Try adding some data: `INSERT INTO food VALUES ("pizza", 500);`
    - See the data: `SELECT * from food;`